-Need for flexible Interface
+Need for flexible interface.
 Most of the organic PPG sensors developed till now require an analog front end for driving the LEDs, data acquisition, and a battery system for power delivery along with hard-wired connections.
 These are made of rigid inorganic components, which ultimately limit the form-factor minimization of organic sensors.
-Depending on the driving cycle and device active area the driving current of OLEDs and PLEDs can significantly vary within 0.5~10 mA/cm2.
-The driving voltage usually lies between 1.5 to 9 V with its nominal value being around 5 V. Efficient and flexible circuitry compatible with the high drive current and voltage requirements of organic electronics is necessary to truly achieve the advantages of emerging materials in PPG sensors (Figure 3d).
+Depending on the driving cycle and device active area the driving current of OLEDs and PLEDs can significantly vary within $0.5-10~\text{mA}~\text{cm}^{-2}$.
+The driving voltage usually lies between 1.5~and~9~V with its nominal value being around 5~V. Efficient and flexible circuitry compatible with the high drive current and voltage requirements of organic electronics is necessary to truly achieve the advantages of emerging materials in PPG sensors (figure 3(d)).